4: The Chalk

 For the most part, the chalk hills are not fertile and their porosity leaves them prone to drought.
 The soils are alkaline and thin, not least because the counterpoint to the purity of the chalk is the relative absence of the clay minerals that build thicker soils.

-I gather that yews are native to it, hawthorn and hornbeams seem to like it.
-More seem to tolerate it; oaks, yews, maples and conifers grow in sheltered spots or where the soil is more obliging.
+I gather that yews are native to it and hawthorn and hornbeams seem to like it.
+Others just tolerate it; oaks, yews, maples and conifers grow in sheltered spots or where the soil is more obliging.

 A more recent use for chalk is as fertiliser.
 The valley soils can be acidic and chalk, being alkaline, can balance this.
-In some places it was dried in kilns to create a dust and in others just spread directly on the fields.
+In some places, it was dried in kilns to create dust and in others just spread directly on the fields.
 It is also still used for aggregates, which is rather sad in my view.
 Couldn’t they use the ugly grey stuff instead?
-And of course you can still find it in some toothpastes.
+And of course, you can still find it in some kinds of toothpaste.

 Chalk Figures